Super $q$-Howe duality and web categories: Proofs of the diagrammatic presentations

-That these maps are well-defined $\Uq(\gln)$-intertwiners follows from the explicit description in Example~\ref{ex-altsuper2}.
-Injectivity was shown in~\cite[Theorem~4.2.2]{ckm} for the first and in~\cite[Theorem~2.6]{rt} for the second map.
+That these maps are well-defined $\Uq(\gln)$-intertwiners follows from the explicit description in \fullref{ex-altsuper2}.
+Injectivity was shown in \cite[Theorem 4.2.2]{ckm} for the first and in \cite[Theorem 2.6]{rt} for the second map.
 Thus, for $\vec{k}\in\Z^{m+n}$ with $k_1+\dots+k_{m+n}=K$, we see that